Frank-Lucas1304/Capstone/README.md

 - Novation Launchpad Mini MK3

 - Arduino Nano (Optionnal)

 ## 2. Serial Communication
 ## 3. Games
 ### Button Blitz
 #### Description
 Button blitz is a rythm based reaction time game.
 The target starts from the center of the launchpad and moves towards the outside.
-The goal is to hit target when it is bright white at the edge of the play area.
+The goal is to hit target when it turns bright white at the edge of the play area.
 There are three song options for the game which increase in speed as the leve is increased.

 Song options: